oracle/fmw-kubernetes/docs-source/content/idm-products/oam/manage-oam-domains/hpa.md

 ### Prerequisite configuration

-In order to use HPA, the OAM domain must have been created with the required `resources` parameter as per [Set the OAM server memory parameters](../../create-oam-domains#set-the-oam-server-memory-parameters).
+In order to use HPA, the OAM domain must have been created with the required `resources` parameter.
+For OAM domains created with WLST scripts, this is as per [Set the OAM server memory parameters](../../create-oam-domains/create-oam-domains-using-wlst/#set-the-oam-server-memory-parameters).
+For OAM domains created with WDT models, the values should be set by default.
 For example:

    ```
    serverPod: